-Note that the fields are separated from each other with a comma (,) and that the hyphen (-) is used whenever a field doesn’t have a valid value available to it.
+Note a comma (,) separates the fields, and the hyphen (-) is used whenever a field doesn’t have a valid value available to it.

-The ODBC is the logging format of a fixed set of data fields that are compliant with an Open Database Connectivity (ODBC) database, like the Microsoft Access or Microsoft SQL Server.
+The ODBC is the logging format of a fixed set of data fields compliant with an Open Database Connectivity (ODBC) database, like the Microsoft Access or Microsoft SQL Server.

-ODBC logging is a bit more complex than most types of logging, and requires some tinkering.
-You have to both specify the database that you want to be logged to, and you have to manually set up the database table in order to receive the log data.
+ODBC logging is a bit more complicated than most types of logging and requires some tinkering.
+You have to specify the database you want to be logged to, and you have to manually set up the database table to receive the log data.

-There is a SQL template file included in the IIS (Internet Information Server) that must be run in a SQL database.
+A SQL template file is included in the IIS (Internet Information Server) that you must run in a SQL database.
 This file, named “Logtemp.sql” is, by default, found in this location:

 This file is then used the following table:

-After making this table, you have to also create a DSN (Data Source Name) that the ODBC will then use to locate the database.
+After making this table, you also have to create a DSN (Data Source Name) that the ODBC will use to locate the database.

 The final step is to provide the IIS with the name of the database and this table.
-If the database is protected with a username and password, you will also have to specify them in the IIS as well.
+If you protect the database with a username and password, you will also have to specify the IIS’s username and password.

 These are the most widely used log format files used across the world.
-Every one of them has their own specifications, good points, and drawbacks.
-Which one you will use depends on factors such as your software and hardware setup, and the needs of your company, but Graylog excels at analyzing and archiving each and every one of them.
+Every one of them has their specifications, good points, and drawbacks.
+Which one you will use depends on factors such as your software and hardware setup and the needs of your company, but Graylog excels at analyzing and archiving every one of them.

-We hope that this article will help you to prevent issues that can arise between different log file formats, and understand how they function and how they are created.
+We hope this article will help you prevent issues that can arise between different log file formats and understand how they function and how they are created.